Miriam2040/scratch_detection_assignment/README.md

 # Scratch Detection Assignment
-Scratch Detection Assignment for a student position in the data science team at NI
+Scratch Detection Assignment for a position in the data science team at NI

 <img src="assets/NI_logo.png" width="100" height="100">
-Before you start working on this assignment, make sure you meet the prerequisites below: <a href="https://pef.fa.us1.oraclecloud.com/hcmUI/CandidateExperience/en/sites/CX/job/6927">Machine Learning Engineer Student Job Description</a>

-**Main mandatory requirements:**

-- Studying for M.Sc/B.Sc in Computer Science or related technical discipline( M.Sc is a big advantage)
-- Remaining studies of at least one and a half years.
-- Availability for 3-4 working days a week.
-- Located in Israel

 ## Introduction: